-Week One: You will spend the first week on Temple’s campus attending orientation sessions which will include presentations on South African culture, history, and politics and instruction on multi-media production and reporting/research techniques and social media for reporters.
+- Week 1: Spend the first week on Temple’s Main Campus, where you’ll attend orientation sessions that include presentations on South African culture, history and politics, as well as instruction on multimedia production reporting, research techniques and social media for reporters.